Invisible (D-Side song): Critical reception

-Matt Keohan of online lifestyle publication BroBible called Aiken's version of "Invisible" the "creepiest song ever made", referring to it as "The Stalkers' Anthem".
+In 2004, Blender magazine ranked Aiken's version of "Invisible" at number 11 on their list of the "50 Worst Songs Ever", calling it a "disturbing voyeur fantasy" and noting that its worst lyric is "I wish you could touch me with the colors of your life".
+Matt Keohan of online lifestyle publication BroBible called the song the "creepiest song ever made", referring to it as "The Stalkers' Anthem".
 The Baltimore Sun also called the track a "stalker anthem".
 In 2020, Return of Rock ranked the song as Aiken's best, calling his voice "beautiful".

 Chart performance

 In the United States, "Invisible" debuted at number 57 on the Billboard Hot 100 in late November 2003.
 The song remained on the Hot 100 for 20 issues, reaching its peak of number 37 during its ninth week on the chart.
 The song entered the top 10 on the Adult Contemporary ranking, peaking at number eight, and charted with the top 30 of the Adult Top 40 and Mainstream Top 40 listings.
 "Invisible" was also released in New Zealand, where "Bridge over Troubled Water" / "This Is the Night" had topped the chart.
 It appeared on the country's RIANZ Singles Chart for two nonconsecutive weeks in December 2003, peaking at number 47 on both occasions.